-(Part 28 of 29 in Study inspired by Pakour & Art du Déplacement by V. Thibault)
+(Part 28 of 37 in series, Study inspired by Pakour & Art du Déplacement by V. Thibault)

 I’ve been working on writing these thoughts for over three years.
 Without actually checking, I think it was the Fall of 2015 when I sat in Le Jardin Joan d’Arc and read my copy of Thibault’s book in one, all-day sitting.
 Almost 4 years ago?

 I created this particular blank note for Chapter 16 in May of 2016.
 “16”?

 As I’m writing, it is May of 2019.
 Another, “May”?

 About three years ago I started the project which eventually became Movers Mindset.
 Two years ago the project grew to include a podcast.

 This morning, I feel compelled to “finally” get around to writing something for Chapter 16.
 I open my digital copy, flip to Chapter 16, and I read, “Chris ‘Blane’ Rowat once wrote…”